pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

 If the device is still present in the system, it will be recognised again (and thus "recreated") when the machine is commissioned again.
 [/tab]
 [tab version="v2.9 Snap,v2.9 Packages"]
-MAAS version 2.9 does not recognize PCI and USB devices.
+MAAS version 2.9 does not recognise PCI and USB devices.
 Please upgrade to MAAS version 3.0 or greater to obtain this capability.
 [/tab]
 [/tabs]